Q. How much water is required to get on a plane?

 1. The owners of SPS North America have a LIFETIME of experience in Thailand with Thai longtails.
 The resellers of brands "X" and "Y" have ZERO experience in Thailand with Thai longtails.

 2. Swamp Runner has an actual commercial storefront address where customers can walk in and talk to a knowledgeable staff who specialize ONLY in Thai longtails.
 Brand "X" sells everything from toy submarines and electroplating kits, to metric tools and motorcycle parts.
-Brand "Y" has no commercial storefront, and operates from a residential address.
+Brand "Y" has no commercial storefront, and moonlights part-time from a residential address.
 Neither other brand has a dealer network.

 3. Swamp Runner has thousands of happy customers running our longtails in every province in Canada, and throughout the USA in every state except Hawaii.
 A simple Youtube search makes it obvious there are a LOT more happy SPS longtail owners out there than brands "X" or "Y".
 At SPS we've never felt the need to bait customers with free propellers to entice them to upload videos.
 Swamp Runner owners upload videos simply because they want to.